oneapplab/cycle/README.md

 ## Core Principles
 1. **No Backlog**
-   - Only plan for the **Current Cycle**. we believe more than 90% of focus should be on current cycle and less than 10 percent on whats coming after current cycle which we call **Next Cycle**
+   - Only plan for the **Current Cycle**.
+We believe that more than 90% of the focus should be on the current cycle and less than 10% on what’s coming after the current cycle, which we call the **Next Cycle**.
    - Use the **Next Cycle** for short-term vision only.
    - Tasks depending on external work should not be created unless that work will be ready for the next cycle.